meilisearch/specifications/text/0118-search-api.md

 - Title: Search API
-- Start Date: 2022-02-27

 # Search API

-## 1. Functional Specification
+## 1. Summary

-### 1.1.
-Summary

-The search endpoints permit to retrieve documents within an index that are the most relevant given a set of parameters forming a search query.
+The search endpoints permit to retrieve documents within an index that are the most relevant given a set of parameters forming a search request.

-### 1.2.
-Explanation
+## 2. Motivation
+N/A

+## 3. Functional Specification

-Meilisearch exposes 2 routes to perform searches:
+Meilisearch exposes 2 routes to perform search requests:

 - GET `indexes/:index_uid/search`
 - POST `indexes/:index_uid/search`

 - 🔴 If the index does not exist, the API returns an [index_not_found](0061-error-format-and-definitions.md#index_not_found) error.

-If the instance is secured by a master-key, the auth layer will return the following errors:
+If a master key secures the Meilisearch instance, the auth layer returns the following errors:

 - 🔴 Accessing these routes without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
-- 🔴 Accessing this route with a key that does not have permissions (i.e. other than the master-key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.
+- 🔴 Accessing this route with a key that does not have permissions (i.e. other than the master key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.

 `POST` HTTP verb errors: